 LiveJournal is our traditional homeland, so often our setup has assumed that contributors have LiveJournal accounts.
 However, signups now occur on our website, where you can sign up by commenting anonymously or through a number of OpenID options, and you don’t need an LJ account to work Google Docs.

 Authors are invited to create user accounts at our website.
 Having an account allows an individual to do a number of things, but chief among them is to track comments on stories.

 While it is certainly acceptable to post stories under your own name or more well-known pseudonym, part of the fun here is the chance to let your work stand without your best-known identity to prop it up or drag it down (depending).
 Because this project was originally “intended as an online, English-language text equivalent of one of those All Yomikiri Bimonthly Summer Special 100 Extra Pages!! manga phonebooks” (see above), the running joke has been to adopt strange and sometimes nonsensical Japanese mangaka names, often with silly and equally nonsensical kanji puns.
 You don’t have to have one of those, but if you see other people with them, that’s why.
 Regardless of what you choose to call yourself, once you pick it, please stick with it.

 9. Issues always come out on a Monday (usually the third or fourth Monday of the month).
-Text submissions are due the Tuesday of the previous week.
+Text submissions are due the Tuesday thirteen days before.